 - ONS may grant exemptions to these criteria in exceptional circumstances (e.g. Where there are security concerns around naming individuals, or there is a need for confidentiality in the consideration of sensitive policy development within Government)

-Accredited Researchers who require access to unpublished data, protected under the SRSA (2007), must submit a research application to the ONS Microdata Release Panel which explains:
+Accredited Researchers who require access to unpublished data, protected under the SRSA (2007), must submit a research application to Research.Support@ons.gov.uk which provides:

 - a summary of their research proposal